Tag Archives: reviews

 Wasteland: Riverside the trio, their first album as such, and with a whole new sound and feeling…and it is a massive accomplishment, from a band that has found their footing again.
 It took me a while to come to the conclusion that it does not quite reach the inspirational heights of ADHD, and it edges ahead of SLS mostly because the guys are now much more experienced craftsmen and performers.
 Review is here.

 Anno Domini High Definition (ADHD): Ahhh yes, kick-ass progressive metal, a side of the band that surprised people I think, loud and raunchy and hard and relentless; in my mind the guys are at the absolute top of their game on this album.
 It was the first album for which they took a different approach to the recording of it, and boy did it work.
-ID.Entity comes very close, but the tight conciseness of ADHD, and the epic genius of “Left Out” was just too high a bar to get over.
+Wasteland comes close, but the tight conciseness of ADHD, and the epic genius of “Left Out” was just too high a bar to get over.
 Review here.

 See also a discussion of the Reality Dream live album/DVD here.